John 19:1-42 - Outline of John (Book Notes menu page)

 19:12 And from thenceforth Pilate sought to release him:

-• Yes.
-Pilate had been given authority to exercise justice, and would be held responsible.
+• Yes, Pilate you have been given authority to exercise justice, and will be held responsible. cp.
+Rom 13:1

 he that delivered me unto thee hath the greater sin-